HOW ARE WE GOING TO FEED ALL THESE PEOPLE?

 The passage closes with a doxology: “Now to him who by the power that is working within us, inside of us, working in our inner being, is able to accomplish more than we can comprehend, or imagine”.
 To the extent that we want to understand, we cannot.
 It’s beyond our pay-grade.
 Sometimes we just need to sit back in awe and say, “wow, we have an awesome God”.
 “To him be the glory in the church through Jesus Christ, through all generations, forever and ever”.
 This is an ongoing prayer that we pray together in our liturgy and it has been prayed from generation to generation, from the earliest prayers of the first century church to this morning when we will again pray the doxology together.
 (Eph.
 3:14-21)

 We are called and commissioned to share the broken bread of Christ.
 In this way we become the broken bread of Christ, and we share this bread through our actions and speech.
-We are called to share that abundance of Christ’s love with those we come in contact with, brothers, sisters, family members, colleagues, friends, neighbors and all the social constructs that we are involved in.
+We are called to share that abundance of Christ’s love with those we meet, brothers, sisters, family members, colleagues, friends, neighbors and all the social constructs that we are involved in.
 Share the love of Christ.
 If they don’t have a church home invite them to church.

 And, when we leave the altar this morning and go out these doors, we carry with us the abundance of Christs love, the riches of Christ, and the ‘12 basketfuls of gathered bread’ to share with others, beyond our walls.
 Share the abundance of God’s love with others.
 God’s love is awesome.
 It is to be experienced, It is to be enjoyed.
 We are the distributors to share the broken bread of Christ.